-- 0 The esqlmf filter converts all non-ASCII characters in literal strings and comments to octal constants (for C compilers that do not support these uses of non-ASCII characters). - 1 The esqlmf filter converts non-ASCII characters in literal strings to octal constants but allows them in comments (some C compilers do support non-ASCII characters in comments). - 2 The esqlmf filter allows non-ASCII characters in literal strings and ensures that all the bytes in the non-ASCII characters have the eighth bit set (for C compilers with this requirement). - 3 The esqlmf filter does not filter non-ASCII characters (for C compilers that support multibyte characters in literal strings and comments).
+- The esqlmf filter converts all non-ASCII characters in literal strings and comments to octal constants (for C compilers that do not support these uses of non-ASCII characters). - The esqlmf filter converts non-ASCII characters in literal strings to octal 1 constants but allows them in comments (some C compilers do support non-ASCII characters in comments). - 2 The esqlmf filter allows non-ASCII characters in literal strings and ensures that all the bytes in the non-ASCII characters have the eighth bit set (for C compilers with this requirement). - 3 The esqlmf filter does not filter non-ASCII characters (for C compilers that support multibyte characters in literal strings and in comments).

-To start esqlmf each time that you process an Informix ESQL/C file with the esql command, set the ESQLMF environment variable to 1.
-If you do not set CC8BITLEVEL, the esql command assumes a value for CC8BITLEVEL of 0.
+To start esqlmf each time that you process an Informix ESQL/C source file with the esql command, set the ESQLMF environment variable to 1.
+If you do not set CC8BITLEVEL, the esql command assumes a default value for CC8BITLEVEL of 0.

-Important: For ESQLMF to take effect, do not set CC8BITLEVEL to 3.
+Important: When ESQLMF is set to 1 to enable automatic multibyte filtering, do not set CC8BITLEVEL to 3.

-The CLIENT_LOCALE environment variable
+CLIENT LOCALE environment variable

-The CLIENT_LOCALE environment variable specifies the client locale, which the client application uses in read and write operations, end-user formats, and processing ESQL statements.
+The CLIENT LOCALE environment variable specifies the client locale, which the client application uses in read and write operations, display formats, and processing ESOL statements.